Trolleybuses in Zurich

-The Zürich trolleybus system (Trolleybussystem Zürich) is part of the public transport network of Zürich, Switzerland.
-Opened in 1939, it combines the Zürich S-Bahn, the Zürich tramway network and Zürich's urban motorbus network to form an integrated all-four style scheme.
+The Zurich trolleybus system (Trolleybussystem Zürich) is part of the public transport network of Zurich, Switzerland.
+Opened in 1939, it integrates with the Zurich S-Bahn, the Zurich tramway network and the city's urban motorbus network to form an integrated all-four style scheme.

-As of 2021, the system consists of six lines and a total route length of 54.0 km.
+As of 2021, the system consists of seven lines with a total route length of 54.0 km.
 It is operated by Verkehrsbetriebe Zürich (VBZ), which also operates the tramway and motorbus networks.
-Like the other modes of public transport in the region, it is covered by the Zürcher Verkehrsverbund.
+Like the other modes of public transport in the region, it is covered by the Zürcher Verkehrsverbund (ZVV).